bluepostit/stimulus-twilio-video/README.md

 ## Add Stimulus [values](https://stimulus.hotwired.dev/reference/values), [targets](https://stimulus.hotwired.dev/reference/targets) and [actions](https://stimulus.hotwired.dev/reference/actions) to your HTML

 ### 1. The wrapper container
 The wrapper container needs the `data-controller` attribute, as well as a few **[values](https://stimulus.hotwired.dev/reference/values)**.
-The examples below assume assume that you registered the controller with the name `video-call`, as above.
+The examples below assume that you registered the controller with the name `video-call`, as above.

 ```html
 <div data-controller="video-call"